Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

 where $\tau$ is the training step and $\mathcal{T}$ is the total number of training steps for the task.

 We collected two types of data: matched and unmatched data.
-Matched data used the same set of uniformly-sampled hyperparameter points across all tasks and unmatched data sampled new points for each task.
+Matched data used the same set of uniformly-sampled hyperparameter points (i.e., ``matching-input'' in \S\ref{sssec:matchingdata}) across all tasks and unmatched data sampled new points for each task.
 All other training pipeline hyperparameters were fixed to hand-selected, task-specific default values.
 All of our tasks are classification problems, so they all used the same training loss, although occasionally task-specific regularization terms were added.
 For each trial (training run for a single hyperparameter point), we recorded validation error (both cross entropy error and misclassification rate).
 In many cases, poor optimizer hyperparameter choices can cause training to diverge.
 We detected divergent training when the training cost became NaN and then marked the trial but did not discard it.
-Please see the Appendix, supplementary material, and code \citep{anonCode} for additional details about the tasks and training procedure.
-The different tuning tasks vary in difficulty and numbers of data points, but generally there are roughly 500 matched datapoints and 1500 unmatched datapoints per tuning task.
+Please download the dataset (\url{http://storage.googleapis.com/gresearch/pint/pd1.tar.gz}) and see its descriptions for additional details about the tasks and training procedure.
+The different tuning tasks vary in difficulty and numbers of datapoints, but generally there are roughly 500 matched datapoints and 1500 unmatched datapoints per tuning task.
+Among the 500 matched datapoints, 242 datapoints correspond to training runs that did not diverge.
 For unmatched data only, we attempted to generate roughly similar numbers of non-divergent points across tasks, so tasks with a higher probability of sampling a hyperparameter point that causes training to diverge will tend to have more trials.

+The ImageNet ResNet50 1024 task only has 100 hyperparameter points because we abandoned it when scaling up data collection in order to save compute resources.
+It is used in training, but not evaluation.
+In total, we have 23 test tasks in PD1.
+For each test task, we used subsets of the other 23 tasks (including ImageNet ResNet50 1024) to compose training datasets.

+For our experiments on PD1, we also used output warping in addition to input warping described in Table~\ref{tab:pd1_search_space}.
+The validation error rate outputs are warped as $r\gets -\log (r+10^{-10})$ for all methods unless otherwise mentioned, so that we have a maximization problem for tuning.

-\subsection{Description of all compared methods}
+\subsection{Description of All Compared Methods}

+We compared two sets of methods, one was a collection of meta BO methods, including \hyperbo, and the other was for single task BO methods that did not make use of multi-task training data.